shaolim/tripla-assignments/dynamic-pricing/README.md

 ### Scenario 1: Slow API Response

-The distributed lock auto-extends every 2 seconds, allowing API calls up to 30 seconds without losing the lock.
-Followers wait up to 15 seconds with exponential backoff retries.
+The distributed lock auto-extends every 2 seconds, allowing API calls up to 60 seconds without losing the lock.
+Followers wait up to 15 seconds for leader to complete.

 ### Scenario 2: API Returns Error

-Errors are recorded in the circuit breaker.
-After 5 consecutive failures, the circuit opens and subsequent requests return stale cached data (if available) instead of hitting the failing API.
+On API errors, the service returns a 503 error to the client.
+No stale prices are served to ensure data accuracy.

 ### Scenario 3: API Timeout

-A 30-second timeout protects against hanging connections.
-On timeout, the failure is recorded and stale cache is returned.
+HTTP client timeouts (10s open, 30s read) protect against hanging connections.
+On timeout, a 503 error is returned.

 ### Scenario 4: Redis Unavailable